-This section identifies the community assets that Kirdford Parish Council wants to include on Chichester District Council's register of assets of community value.
+This section identifies the community assets in the NDP area included on Chichester District Council's register of assets of community value.

-As shown on the Proposals Map, the Neighbourhood Development Plan identifies and nominates the following buildings as Assets of Community Value, as a result of their acknowledged importance to the life and enjoyment of each village community:
+As shown on the Proposals Map, the Neighbourhood Development Plan identifies the following buildings as Assets of Community Value, as a result of their acknowledged importance to the life and enjoyment of each village community:

 - The Foresters Arms Public House

 - St. John the Baptist Church

 - The Half Moon Public House

 - Retail Unit at the corner of Village Road and Townfield

 - Kirdford Village Stores

 - Boxal and Isling Bridges

 - The Workshop

 - Butt's Common

+- Tustin Memorial Chapel

-These sites / buildings have been included on the Local Planning Authority's register of Assets of Community Value will provide the Parish Council or other community organisations within the Parish with an opportunity to bid to acquire the asset on behalf of the local community, once placed for sale on the open market.
+These sites / buildings have been included on the Local Planning Authority's register of Assets of Community Value that provides the Parish Council or other community organisations within the Parish with an opportunity to bid to acquire the asset on behalf of the local community, once placed for sale on the open market.